oybed/casl-ansible/images/openshift-applier/README.md

 ```

 NOTE: The above commands expects the following inputs:
-* You already have a valid session with the OpenShift cluster (.e.: using `oc login`) with the session data stored in the default directory of `$HOME/.kube
+* You already have a valid session with the OpenShift cluster (i.e.: using `oc login`) with the session data stored in the default directory of `$HOME/.kube`
-* Your ansible inventories and playbooks repos to exist in $HOME/src
+* Your ansible inventories and playbooks repos to exist in `$HOME/src`
 * Your ansible inventories and playbooks repos to live within the same directory, mounted at `/tmp/src`

-*Tip:* If the above assumptions are wrong, please adjust accordingly
+**_TIP:_** If your inventories, playbooks, etc. do not exist at the above mentioned paths, make sure to adjust the arguments to the `-v` parameters accordingly

 ## Building the Image